mixxxdj/manual/source/hardware/controllers/denon_mc7000.rst

 .. versionadded:: 2.2.4
 .. versionchanged:: 2.3.0
-   Fixed a bug for Vinylmode on Deck 4 and added new features, like library sorting, search through track with Jog Wheel, eject track from Deck, waveform zoom, Fixed Loops, changed Parameter and Censor/Reverse/Spinback button mapping.
-Added an experimental beat counter (slicer-like).
+   Fixed a vinyl mode bug on deck 4 and added new features, like library sorting, searching through track with jog wheel, ejecting track from deck, waveform zoom, fixed loops and an experimental beat counter (slicer-like) and improved parameter and censor/reverse/spinback button mappings.

 Useful links
 ~~~~~~~~~~~~